You can watch Hamilton on Disney Plus, but not with a free trial. What to know

-The movie version of the smash hit hip-hop musical Hamilton is now available on Disney Plus.
-You can watch it from your phone, TV, or desktop, but Disney Plus recently discontinued its free trial program that used to let viewers watch selections from the Disney catalog before deciding if you wanted to subscribe, so it will cost you.
+The movie version of the smash-hit hip-hop musical Hamilton is now available on Disney Plus.
+You can watch this filmed performance of the Broadway production featuring the original cast from the musical on your phone, TV or desktop.
+But if you're not a Disney Plus subscriber, it will cost you.
+Disney Plus recently discontinued its free trial program that used to let viewers watch selections from the Disney catalog before deciding if they wanted to subscribe.

-If the streaming service didn't change the rules, the very real possibility that millions of viewers could've watched Hamilton on a free trial and then ditched Disney Plus would be bad for business.
-That means if you want to see the show, you'll need to watch from a paid subscriber account (read on for more details).
+If it hadn't changed the rules, the very distinct possibility that millions of viewers could've watched the Hamilton Disney Plus presentation on a free trial over the July 4th weekend and then ditched the streaming service would have been bad for business.
+That means that if you want to see the theatrical release of the Tony award winning original Broadway production, you'll need to watch it from a paid subscriber account (read on for more details).

 If you're still on the fence about whether you want to subscribe to Disney Plus for Hamilton alone, you can read CNET's spoiler-free Hamilton review, or watch the trailer below to help make up your mind.
-And here's why a movie version is so significant.
+And here's why a filmed version of Hamilton is so significant.

 The award-winning musical is hailed as a creative modern retelling of Alexander Hamilton's journey to becoming a Founding Father of the US.
 Created by composer, playwright, performer and producer Lin-Manuel Miranda, Hamilton won 11 Tony awards in 2016 and the 2016 Pulitzer Prize in Drama.

-The Hamilton movie was recorded with the original 2016 Broadway cast, which consists mostly of Black, Latino and Asian American performers, including Miranda himself.
+The Hamilton movie was recorded with the original Broadway cast of 2016, which consists mostly of Black, Latino and Asian American performers, including Miranda himself.
 Disney Plus' release is notable in the current climate of political protest against systemic racial injustice and calls to reform everything from entrenched policing laws to the hiring and compensation practices of corporate America.

 Read more: This Hamilton shot is a drink you can quaff while you watch